nicholschm/Microservice/README.md

 # CS_361_BORED_API_MICROSERVICE
- Microservice which calls the Bored API through HTTP requests.
+This microservice incorporates an Express server which allows clients to interact with the microservice through HTTP requests.
- The microservice will return a JSON object with activity data/properties for use in an application.
+This server is hosted on PORT 8221 by default, and contains only a single endpoint '/activity'.

 # Communication Contract
 ------------------------